On this page

-- ensuring the seller provides you with the contract of sale, copy of lease, Section 52 statement (also known as the Vendor's Statement).
-A sample copy is available at Consumer Affairs Victoria (CAV)
+- ensuring the seller provides you with the contract of sale, copy of lease, and Section 52 statement (also known as the Vendor's Statement)

 - checking if a performance clause can be inserted within the contract that specifies the minimum takings of the business over an appropriate period leading up to settlement

-- insisting on the right to work on the business preferably before entering into a binding contract or at least prior to settlement.
-This helps you to assess the veracity of the seller's claims
+- insisting on the right to work on the business before entering into a binding contract, or at least prior to settlement – this helps you to assess the veracity of the seller's claims

 - making the transfer of important existing contracts to be a condition of sale